kl2karpenko/test-assignment-altr/README.md

 - Settings page
   - Header title: Settings Page
   - User info:
-    - readonly input with his username/email
+    - readonly input with their username/email
     - button LOGOUT

 **Use cases, that should be covered:**